Licensing Process

 • Continuing Education (CE)

-• Post License Education (PLE)
+• Post-License Education (PLE)

 Check Out Free CE/PLE Courses

-Q. What are some of the licensing requirements?
+What are the basic licensing requirements?

-Q. Who offers pre-license courses?
+Who offers pre-license courses?

-Q. What if I miss a post-licensing session due to illness?
+What if I miss a post-licensing session due to illness?

-Q. Can I fulfill my 14-hour CE requirement through correspondence or distance learning?
+Can I complete my 14-hour CE online?

-Q. What are the CE requirements for license renewal?
+What CE is required for renewal?

 Skip to content